 On 29 March 2016, the U.S. Internal Revenue Service (“IRS”) published updated FATCA International Data Exchange Services (IDES) Frequently Asked Questions (“FAQs”) with new questions on how to report a Substantial Owner as an organization (FAQ C24), on data preparation software (FAQ E16), on the modified encryption cipher mode (FAQ E19) and on the creation of an Initialization Vector (E20, E21) (Link).

-In late September and early October 2015, the U.S. signed Competent Authority Arrangements (“CAAs”) with the Czech Republic (Link), Hungary (Link) , India (Link), Liechtenstein (Link) and Mauritius (Link) in accordance with the IGAs previously signed with these jurisdictions.
-In general, a Competent Authority Agreement is a bilateral agreement between the U.S. and a treaty partner to clarify or interpret treaty provisions (Link).
-These CAAs establish the procedures for the automatic exchange obligations and for the exchange of information between these jurisdictions.
+In February 2016, the U.S. signed a Competent Authority Arrangement (“CAA”) with St. Lucia (Link) in accordance with the IGA signed between these jurisdictions (Link).
+In general, a Competent Authority Arrangement is a bilateral agreement between the U.S. and a treaty partner to clarify or interpret treaty provisions (Link).
+The CAAs establish the procedures for the automatic exchange obligations and for the exchange of information between these jurisdictions.